Get Fascinating Vitruvian Man Poster

 Vitruvian Man by Leonardo da Vinci draws so much attention for several reasons.
 It demonstrates his skills as a writer, inventor, architect, engineer, mathematician, and amateur anatomist.
 This pen and ink technical anatomy drawing validates the theories about human proportions propounded by ancient Roman architect, civil and military engineer Marcus Vitruvius Pollio (81 BC – c.15 AD).
 In his treatise De Architectura, Vitruvius wrote:

-“For the human body is so designed by nature that the face, from the chin to the top of the forehead and the lowest roots of the hair, is a tenth part of the whole height; the open hand from the wrist to the tip of the middle finger is just the same; the head from the chin to the crown is an eighth,… For if a man be placed flat on his back, with his hands and feet extended, and a pair of compasses centered at his navel, the fingers and toes of his two hands and feet will touch the circumference of a circle described therefrom.
+“For the human body is so designed by nature that the face, from the chin to the top of the forehead and the lowest roots of the hair, is a tenth part of the whole height; the open hand from the wrist to the tip of the middle finger is just the same; the head from the chin to the crown is an eighth,… For if a man is placed flat on his back, with his hands and feet extended, and a pair of compasses centered at his navel, the fingers, and toes of his two hands and feet will touch the circumference of a circle described therefrom.
 And just as the human body yields a circular outline, so too a square figure may be found from it.”

-While the sketch of Leonardo da Vinci lay hidden in a drawer, other artists made less popular attempts to interpret Vitruvius theories.
+While the sketch of Leonardo da Vinci lay hidden in a drawer, other artists made less popular attempts to interpret Vitruvius’s theories.
 This includes Fra Giovanni Giocondo (1511), Cesare Cesariano (1521), Francesco Giorgi (1525) and Mariano di lacopo (Taccola).

 Notes of human anatomical proportion based on the work of Vitruvius are written above and below the Leonardo da Vinci drawing of a nude man.
 He stands in two superimposed positions with his arms and legs apart and inscribed within a circle and square.
 Vitruvian Man serves as a physical embodiment of health and vitality.